Taitava/obsidian-shellcommands-documentation/Index.md

 ## Installation
 See [installation instructions in the plugin's GitHub repository](https://github.com/Taitava/obsidian-shellcommands#installation--usage).

+## Improving the documentation
+If you have suggestions on how to improve this documentation, or if you have spotted clear errors in it, you can [create a new discussion in the *Shell commands* plugin's GitHub repository's *Ideas* discussion category](https://github.com/Taitava/obsidian-shellcommands/discussions/categories/ideas).
+All feedback and ideas are greatly appreciated! 🙂

 ## Screenshots in the documentation
 The documentation is partly illustrated with screenshots.
 The screenshots may look different than how the plugin's user interface looks in your Obsidian, as you might use a different theme, a different color mode, and a different operating system.